Event

 The event aims at unveiling the new CEPI 3.0 strategy (2027-2031) – bold vision to accelerate pandemic preparedness and strengthen global health security.

-event is designed to offer Swiss science and business communities a platform to explore potential future collaborations.
+This event is designed to offer Swiss science and business communities insights into the new CEPI 3.0 strategy.

 Speakers